devlemire/Learn-React-CRUD/README.md

 # Setting up your react app
 1 - Every react app, at the bare minimum needs, React and ReactDOM imported.
 On the very first two lines of code import them.
+Also for this projet we'll need axios to make backend calls, import that as well.
 ~~~~
 import React from 'react';
 import ReactDOM from 'react-dom';
+import axios from 'axios';
 ~~~~
 2 - We're now ready to create our App using var.
 ~~~~